Dunsmuir in Siskiyou County, California — The American West (Pacific Coastal)

 Erected 1986 by Native Sons of the Golden West, Grand Parlor.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Locomotive 1727 (within shouting distance of this marker); The Alexander Dunsmuir Fountain (about 300 feet away, measured in a direct line); Upper Soda Springs (approx. ¼ mile away); Dunsmuir World War Memorial (approx. 0.9 miles A Relic from the Old Logging Days (approx. 5.8 miles away); Battle Rock (approx. 5.8 miles away); Berryvale Post Office (approx. 6.3 miles away); Strawberry Valley Stage Station (approx. 6.4 miles away).
+Locomotive 1727 (within shouting distance of this marker); The Alexander Dunsmuir Fountain Upper Soda Springs (approx. ¼ mile away); Dunsmuir World War Memorial (approx. 0.9 miles away); A Relic from the Old Logging Days (approx. 5.8 miles away); Battle Rock (approx. 5.8 miles away); Berryvale Post Office (approx. 6.3 miles away); Strawberry Valley Stage Station (approx. 6.4 miles away).
 Touch for a list and map of all markers in Dunsmuir.

 More about this marker.
 The marker is mounted on a low rock to the right side of the entrance of the Dunsmuir City Park.
 If approaching from the north, one will see a locomotive and "Welcome Dunsmuir" sign upon arriving at the entrance.
 If driving from the south, at the entrance one will see a "Dunsmuir Botanical Garden" sign.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on February 11, 2011, by Andrew Ruppenstein of Sacramento, California.
-This page has been viewed 1,025 times since then and 4 times this year.
-Photos: 1, 2, 3, 4, 5. submitted on February 11, 2011, by Andrew Ruppenstein of Sacramento, California. • Syd Whittle was the editor who published this page.
+This page was last revised on January 26, 2021.
+It was originally submitted on February 11, 2011, by Andrew Ruppenstein of Lamorinda, California.
+This page has been viewed 1,348 times since then and 105 times this year.
+Photos: 1, 2, 3, 4. submitted on February 11, 2011, by Andrew Ruppenstein of Lamorinda, California.
+5. submitted on October 7, 2020, by Larry Gertner of New York, New York.
+6. submitted on February 11, 2011, by Andrew Ruppenstein of Lamorinda, California. • Syd Whittle was the editor who published this page.